Welcome to the Information Superhighway

 This Guide is for parents who have begun

-for some guidelines and advice.
-We have written it with the
+who are looking for some guidelines and advice.
+We have written

-computer novice in mind, and have provided simple definitions
+it with the computer novice in mind, and have provided simple

-and ideas for how to get involved.
-But we hope that parents
+definitions and ideas for how to get involved.
+But we hope

-who have already become online travelers will find useful
+that parents who have already become online travelers will

-tips as well.
-We recognize that it is not possible to meet
+find useful tips as well.
+We recognize that it is not possible

 this Guide provides a starting point for all parents to get